al-brooks/xavier-omar-site-redesign/README.md

 ## Features

-Stripe checkout api, allows users to purchase Merch.
+The Stripe api allows users to purchase Merch.
 Nodemailer provides an email functionality that takes user's emails and sends them a hello email upon submission.
 Users are able to view Xavier's discography, and latest videos.

 ## Site Screenshots: